1. All our volunteers are unpaid.

 helps set up and run stalls at fairs, rattles collecting tins, sells Cats Protection goods, etc. Shop Assistant:

-helps in the charity shops located in Derby and Wirksworth on a regular rota basis, sorting, stacking and selling items of clothing and bric-a-brac donated by the public.
+helps in the charity shop located in Derby on a regular rota basis, sorting, stacking and selling items of clothing and bric-a-brac donated by the public.
 Cat-Line Operator:

 takes messages off the answering machine on a rota basis on their own phone at home and then passes the messages on to an appropriate volunteer, or rings the of the public with theadvice they need.
 Cat Transporter (Vet Runner):